Mithras44/MyCondaTools/README.md

 ## CheckCondaEnv

 This is a function you can import into the beginning of a script to make sure you are running it in the right conda environment.
-Just provide it the name of the environment it should be in and it will raise a warning if it isn’t in the right one.
-Might need to change the warning messages if it’s run in a corporate organisation.
+Just provide it the name of the environment it should be in and it will raise a warning if it is not in the right one.
+Might need to change the warning messages if it is run in a corporate organisation.

 ## CondaExportAllEnvs